scholtzan/homebridge-rusty-spotify/README.md

 ## Usage

 Add the plugin in the Home app.
 The plugin will automatically discover available Spotify devices and add them as accessories.
+If using a headless Raspberry Pi install, use the headless option, copy and paste the url that appears at each step into a browser, and follow the instructions shown on each webpage.
+Turning a Spotify accessory on will resume playing music on the device, turning off theaccessory will pause the music.
-Turning a Spotify accessory on will resume playing music on the device, turning off the accessory will pause the music.
 The accessory also allows to change the playback volume.

 Accessories get refreshed every 10 seconds (or as specified in the configuration file).